Transversal Hamilton cycles in digraph collections: Introduction

-In 1960, Ghouila-Houri \cite{Houri} generalized the Dirac's theorem to digraphs. \begin{theorem}[\cite{Houri}] Every $n$-vertex digraph $D$ with $\delta^0(D)\geq \frac{n}{2}$ contains a directed Hamilton cycle. \end{theorem} Chakraborti, Kim, Lee, Seo \cite{2023Tournament} suggested to consider a transversal version of Ghouila-Houri's theorem would be interesting.
-Our main result solves this problem. \begin{theorem} Let $n$ be a sufficiently large integer.
+In 1960, Ghouila-Houri \cite{Houri} generalized Dirac's theorem to digraphs. \begin{theorem}[\cite{Houri}] For each integer $n\geq 3$, every $n$-vertex digraph $D$ with $\delta^0(D)\geq \frac{n}{2}$ contains a directed Hamilton cycle. \end{theorem} Chakraborti, Kim, Lee, and Seo \cite{2023Tournament} suggested that it would be interesting to consider a transversal version of Ghouila-Houri's theorem.
+Our main result solves this. \begin{theorem} Let $n$ be a sufficiently large integer.
 Suppose $\mathcal{D} = \{D_1, \ldots, D_n\}$ is a collection of digraphs on a common vertex set of size $n$.
 If $\delta^0(\mathcal{D})\geq \frac{n}{2}$, then $\mathcal{D}$ contains a transversal directed Hamilton cycle. \end{theorem} In an undirected graph, one may replace each undirected edge by two arcs with opposite directions.
 Thus, for sufficiently large $n$, Theorem \ref{Ahaconj} is a direct consequence of Theorem \ref{mainthm}.
-Furthermore, by letting $D_1=D_2=\cdots=D_n$ in Theorem \ref{mainthm}, we get Theorem \ref{Ghouila-Houri} immediately when $n$ is large.
+Furthermore, by setting $D_1 = D_2 = \cdots = D_n$ in Theorem \ref{mainthm}, we immediately obtain Theorem \ref{Ghouila-Houri} for all sufficiently large $n$.